Mateus-Lacerda/reranker-server/sdk/README.md

 # Rerank documents
 response = client.rerank(
-    query="how to install python dependencies fast",
+    query="machine learning frameworks",
     documents=[
-        "UV is an extremely fast Python package manager written in Rust.", "Pip is the standard installer for Python packages.", "The sky is blue and the day is beautiful.",
+        "TensorFlow is a machine learning library",
+        "React is a web development framework",
+        "PyTorch is used for deep learning"
     ]
 )

-# Print results
+# Process results
-for i, result in enumerate(response.results):
+for result in response.results:
-    print(f"{i+1}.
-Score: {result.score:.4f} - {result.text}")
+    print(f"Score: {result.score:.4f} - {result.text}")
 ```

 ### Async Usage